Kalliope Amorphous in the mirror chamber, 2026

 I am also interested in the space between photography and painting.
 Drawing inspiration from painterly traditions ranging from the distortions of Francis Bacon to the symbolic and mythological aesthetic of the Pre-Raphaelites, I use distortion not only as a visual effect but as a way of creating images that are a canvas for interpretation.

 Across all of my work, I find myself returning to themes of mortality, duality, transformation, fragility, and longing.
+Feminine archetypes, ritual, ecstatic states, and female creative power recur throughout the work, often emerging through the process rather than from a predetermined narrative.
 I am fixated on the ways photographs can function as thresholds.
 Spiritual and mythological imagery frequently emerges in the process as a means of exploring grief, consciousness, and transcendence.
 My practice is influenced in part by Butoh and other performance traditions that are rooted in embodiment, transformation, and liminal states.

 While many of my photographs are self-portraits, they are not necessarily autobiographical.
 I am fascinated by the ways individual experience can intersect with larger, more universal questions about archetype, mortality, and time.
 For me, the still image serves as an endless conduit for me to explore potential answers to these questions.